It seems you are offline. Please check your connection and try again.

 3 Enter it on the site or app where you want to verify.

-4 Open that line on this page and click refresh to load new messages.
+4 Open that number on this page and click refresh to load new messages.

 5 Read the code in the received message and type it back in.